Seasonal Maintenance of Bark Potty Pads: Winter to Summer Care

 Preventing Dryness from Indoor Heating

 Cold weather often leads homeowners to turn up the heat, but this warmth can create a dry indoor climate.
 When bark potty pads are exposed to excessive dryness, they may lose their flexibility and begin to crack or crumble.
 This compromises their absorbent qualities and shortens their usable lifespan.
 To avoid this, it’s a good idea to place the pads away from heating vents or radiators.
 You can also keep a humidifier running in the same room to preserve natural moisture.
-These simple adjustments protect the structure of bark puppy pads, allowing them to perform reliably throughout the season.
+These simple adjustments protect the structure of bark puppy pads, ensuring they perform reliably throughout the season.

 Avoiding Drafty Zones